 So, Do You Qualify for this Special Leave Benefit?

-If you’re an employee in the private sector, you qualify for a Magna Carta special leave for women provided that you comply with the following conditions:
+If you’re an employee in the private sector, you qualify for a Magna Carta special leave benefits for women provided that you comply with the following conditions:

 - You have rendered at least six months of continuous work for the last twelve months before the surgery;